Lou117/core/doc/using_default_routing_table_parser.md

-# Using *Core* `RoutingTableParser`
+# Using *Core* default routing table parser (`NestedTableParser`)
 ## File format
-*Core* default `RoutingTableParser` expects routing table file to be a PHP script returning an array, that can be empty:
+*Core* default `NestedTableParser` expects routing table file to be a PHP script returning an array, that can be empty:
 ```php
 <?php
 /* MyApplication routing table */